 The drawback of higher-frequency monitors is that they require more expensive hardware and a more competitive setup.
-In a mid-range configuration, 144Hz experience will be extremely difficult, and the picture will lag, and 144Hz monitors will also be more expensive than their 75Hz counterparts.
+In a mid-range configuration, the 144Hz experience will be challenging, the picture will lag, and the 144Hz monitors will also be more expensive than their 75Hz counterparts.

-The 75Hz is good for console gaming, it is suitable.
+The 75Hz is good for console gaming.
+It is suitable.
 Because it can handle overclocking, you should enable Freesync.
-With 144Hz you will face no glitches, input lag.
+With 144Hz, you will face no glitches or input lag.
 The high refresh rate happens in quick responses in gaming.
 From this experience, you won’t want to go back.

 Monitors with 144Hz refresh rates are typically designed with fast-paced gamers in mind.
-It’s important that you consider the games you actually play first rather than just going out and picking out a new monitor without taking stock of what you play.
+You must consider the games you play first rather than just going out and picking out a new monitor without taking stock of what you play.

 Upgrading to 144Hz may require you to update your graphics card, which is one of the drawbacks.
-Obviously, it depends upon the specs of your computer, however, it’s common sense that if you buy a high-performance monitor, then your computer needs to be able to support it.
+It depends upon the specs of your computer.
+However, it’s common sense that if you buy a high-performance monitor, your computer needs to support it.

 144Hz monitors take approximately 6.94 milliseconds to display a frame compared to 75Hz monitors that take 13.33 milliseconds.
 In comparison, the 144Hz monitor draws frames more quickly for every frame received.
 As a result, a 144Hz monitor incurs less lag than a 75Hz monitor.

 A 144Hz refresh rate monitor is much faster than a 75Hz refresh rate monitor.
 A 144Hz refresh rate makes it difficult to detect the input lag.
-Smearing and ghosting are reduced by the high refresh rate.
+The high refresh rate reduces smearing and ghosting.
 144Hz refresh rates improve the quality of the display.

 If your CPU/GPU and display can handle the monitor’s refresh rate, then a 144Hz or higher refresh rate monitor can greatly enhance your gaming experience in competitive games.

 75Hz still works for gaming, and even 60Hz works.
-If your PC is capable of rendering more than 75 frames per second, then it is considered high performance.
+If your PC can render more than 75 frames per second, it is considered high performance.
 Generally, budget gamers should choose a 75Hz monitor if the fps count is below 75.

 A 75hz monitor can only display 75 fps of those 210 fps and 150 fps.

 The gameplay is much smoother and lag-free with Freesync.
-A 144Hz Monitor is a good choice if your PC can handle more than 100 FThis will enhance your gaming experience in FPS games. on the other hand, the free sync Monitor will allow you only 75 FPS to view.
+A 144Hz Monitor is a good choice if your PC can handle more than 100.
+This will enhance your gaming experience in FPS games.
+On the other hand, the free sync Monitor will allow you only 75 FPS to view.